Community Murals 2003

 “Birds Eye View” (2003)

 Kristin Williams makes an extremely detailed rendering of Regent Square as seen from above at 1101 South Braddock Avenue.
-Even the birds are all are indigenous species to Regent Square and Frick Park.
+The featured birds are all are indigenous to Regent Square and Frick Park.

 “Listening Through Time” (2003)

 Chris St. Pierre reaches into the Hill District’s rich past at 2201 Wylie Avenue and lights the way to the future with a saxophonist symbolically filling Centre Avenue with the energy of Jazz.

 Kevinn Fung depicts the essence of everyday heroism at 4809 Penn Avenue with an image that celebrates the life of Garfield resident Sidney Barlow, who was shot and killed as he tried to stop an incident of gun violence.

 Sandy Kessler Kaminski portrays a memorable array of Millvale’s cultural landmarks and historic sites, including its connection to Pittsburgh via the 40th Street Bridge, at 112 Lincoln Avenue.